HoverBaum/talk-testing-during-development/readme.md

 For exporting the presentation to PDF we use [slides-to-pdf](https://github.com/HoverBaum/slides-to-pdf).

-### Demo sites
+## Demo site

-In `demo-site` you can find a simple website that illustrates all the implementation details for Cypress mentioned in the slies.
+In `demo-site` you can find a simple website that illustrates all the implementation details for Cypress mentioned in the slides.

 To run the site locally and open Cypress to test it, simply run: